qcr/armer/docs/creating_a_hardware_package.rst

 Creating a Configuration File
 ---------------------------------

-To configure details such as if armer is interfacing with a simulation or a physical arm, a `yaml config file <https://github.com/qcr/armer_panda/>`_ should be created.
+To configure parameters such as if armer is interfacing with a simulation or a physical arm, a yaml config file should be created.

 Armer uses the Robotics Toolbox to perform calculations and this config file will point to the Robotics toolbox ERobot object so movement can be processed.
-If the manipulator does not have an existing RTB model or if unsure, see `Creating a hardware package <https://github.com/qcr/armer_panda/>`_.
+If the manipulator does not have an existing RTB model or if unsure, see `Creating a Robotics Toolbox model <create_an_RTB_model.html#creating-a-robotics-toolbox-model/>`_.

-Create a config for launching the physical robot backend using the following as an example template:
+Create a config for launching the physical robot backend using the following as an example template and saved as ``{ROBOT_MODEL}_{BACKEND_MODE}.yaml`` where backend mode is `"real"` for a physical robot config and `"sim"` for a Swift sim robot:

     .. code-block:: yaml

         robots:
-        - name: arm
+        - name: {DESIRED_ROBOT_NAMESPACE}
             model: roboticstoolbox.models.{ROBOTIC_TOOLBOX_MODEL_NAME}
         backend:
-            type: roboticstoolbox.backends.ROS.ROS
+            type: {DESIRED_BACKEND_TYPE}

     Most parameters can be left as defaults, but these are the essential parameters that should be changed for basic functionality.